 From baby teeth to wisdom teeth

-A good oral hygiene and preventative dental care regime should stave off most problems for children, but Mother Nature has her own agenda.
+A good dental care regime staves off most problems for children in the Netherlands, but Mother Nature has her own agenda.

-“Your child will start to lose his or her baby teeth at around six years old – which is also when the first adult molars start appearing,” says Boukje.
+“Your child will start to lose his or her baby teeth at around six years old.
+This is also when the first adult molars start appearing,” says Boukje.

 “After that, premolars, canines and incisors will erupt into the gaps left by primary teeth that have fallen out.
 This process is usually completed by the age of 13.
-After this, at around the age of 10 large molars will come out, and it is also possible that, between the ages of 18 to 24, the third set of molars (also called wisdom teeth) breaks out,” she adds.
+At around the age of 10, large molars come out.
+It’s also possible that, between the ages of 18 to 24, the third set of molars (wisdom teeth) breaks out,” she adds.

 Unfortunately, some cavities appear while the teeth are not fully erupted.
 This is due to the food particles and bacteria which lodge in the deep grooves on molars.
 So “it’s important to check them regularly and, if necessary, to seal the molars with a thin layer of synthetic resin or fluoride-holding cement”, explains Boukje.

-A set of braces can correct children’s teeth that are protruding or crooked, but beyond cosmetic reasons, braces have health benefits.
+A set of braces can correct children’s teeth that are protruding or crooked.
+Beyond cosmetic reasons, braces have health benefits.

-“Straight teeth makes it possible to bite, chew, talk and laugh well.
-The position of some teeth can lead to gum damage, dental asymmetry in the face and malformed jaws or an overbite,” Boukje explains.
+“Straight teeth make it possible to bite, chew, talk, and laugh well.
+The position of some teeth can lead to gum damage, dental asymmetry in the face, malformed jaws, or an overbite,” Boukje explains.